gvwilson/thirdbit/src/fiction/bear/index.md

 polished. *I can guess where you came from,* she thought.

 Sergeant Inambu's cot creaked as the smuggler sat down on it.
 Noxy's mind raced.
 Dolly would be back any moment.
-If she found Muddh, the smuggler would have to—
+If she found Mukh, the smuggler would have to—

 The door creaked open.
 "Ah, finally!"
-Muddh said.
+Mukh said.
 Noxy heard him get to his feet.
 "I was just wondering if I should go down to the kitchen and see about some dinner."